Create a Digital Narrative with Adobe Express

 If you would like to use a two-column script to plan your own video, you can find the link to our template here.
 When it opens in Google Docs, go to File → Make a copy and save it to your own Drive.

-Look to the toolbar on the left-side of the page to choose between content type options like Text and Media.
+Look to the toolbar on the left-side of the page to add different types of content, including Text and Media.

 Text